Stotherd/test-repo/README.md

 Run bundler install

-Then, run the setup command with an oauth token from github to add it to your keychain, using the command:
+Then, run the setup command to configure for use.
+Supply your oauth token from github and this will be added to your keychain along with an email address you want to send from, using the command:

-`./gitkeep setup -o [OAUTH_TOKEN]`
+`./gitkeep setup -o [OAUTH_TOKEN] -e [EMAIL_ADDRESS]`

+You will then be promoted for your email password which will be stored in your keychain:

+`Enter email password:`

 And then you're ready to use the script.